PlasmoHQ/bpp/README.md

 # Browser Plugin Publisher

-Use this action to publish your browser plugin to any browser plugin marketplace.
+Use this action to publish your browser plugin to every browser plugin marketplace.

 ## Usage